The dog days of summer are here. There’s less daylight. But summer’s heat continues. And this old beekeeper takes things a little slower as:

 - and have a long reach

-After a time, they find a way to utilize the tiniest spacings between the cactus and feed on the bees.
+After a time, they use the tiniest gaps between the cactus and feed on the bees.
 It’s harder for them.
-And they eat fewer bees, as there’s no bee filled fecal material found near the hives now.
+And they eat fewer bees.
+But are still around.

 The top box had: